-- 1. Grouping Materials - investigate the uses of materials in the locality and its availability in nature for efficient and sustainable use. - 2.
-Materials and Change - investigate the change in materials when heated or cooled to adapt to the changes happening in nature. - 3.
-Introduction to Mixtures - classify everyday materials as pure and mixtures to acquire the skills of sorting things.
+1. Grouping Materials

+• investigate the uses of materials in the locality and its availability in nature for efficient and sustainable use.

+• investigate the change in materials when heated or cooled to adapt to the changes happening in nature.

+3. Introduction to Mixtures

+• classify everyday materials as pure and mixtures to acquire the skills of sorting things.

-Learning ing Core Concepts Process/ Esse ntial Skills Objectives (KSVA) (Chapter/Topics/Theme s) Scientific methods and Engineering Practices Society and Technology i.Identify the uses of materials in the locality and its availability in nature through field visit.
-1. Grouping Materials 1.1 Materials and its use (Scope: sort locally available materials, list some naturally found materials, and group different rocks and soil based on colour, texture, hardness and so on) Planning and Carrying Out Investigations The learners explore and identify uses of materials in their locality through field visit.
-Promoting Socio- cultural, Economic, and Human Values The learners observe materials and their uses in the locality. i.
+Table 8.
+Learning objectives and process/essential skills for materials and their properties, Class III ves una process/esseniai skiiis j ssential Skills Learning Objectives (KSVA) Core Concepts (Chapter/Topics/Themes) Scientific methods and Engineering Practices Society and Technology i.
+Identify the uses of materials in the locality and its availability in nature through field visit.
+2. Grouping Materials 1.1 Materials and its use (Scope: sort locally available materials, list some naturally found materials, and group different rocks and soil based on colour, texture, hardness and so on) Planning and Carrying Out Investigations The learners explore and identify uses of materials in their locality through field visit.
+Promoting Socio-cultural, Economic, and Human Values The learners observe materials and their uses in the locality. i.
 Investigate the change in materials when heated or cooled and compare with the videos from the internet.
 2. Materials and Change 2.1 Changes in materials (Scope: changes in water and candle wax due to heating and cooling).
 Planning and Carrying Out Investigations The learners investigate changes in materials due to heating and cooling.
-Exploring digital resources The learners compare the observation made in the investigation with the videos from the internet. i.
-Classify everyday materials as pure substance and mixture.
-3. Introduction to Mixture 3.1 Pure substance and mixture (Scope: classification of materials as pure substance [e.g., water, salt, sugar, etc.] and mixtures [e.g., tea, coffee, dirty water]) Obtaining, Evaluating and Communicating Information The learners observe and classify materials into pure substance and the mixture.
-Using physical tools The learners collect different materials to classify them into pure substance and mixture
+Exploring digital resources The learners compare the observation made in the investigation with the videos from the internet.

+i.
+Classify everyday 3.
+Introduction to Obtaining, Using physical tools materials as pure Mixture Evaluating and substance and mixture.
+3.1 Pure substance and mixture (Scope: classification of materials as pure substance [e.g., water, salt, sugar, etc.] and mixtures [e.g., tea, coffee, dirty water]) Communicating Information The learners observe and classify materials into pure substance and the mixture.
+The learners collect different materials to classify them into pure substance and mixture